-BAPTIST STUDENT UNION - is a student-led, Christ-centered, and church-related organization.
+BAPTIST COLLEGIATE MINISTRY - is a student-led, Christ-centered, and church-related organization.
 It is sponsored by the Southern Baptist churches, associations, and state conventions.
-BSU is a fellowship of college students (open to everyone) who are concerned about their own Christian growth as well as the needs and concerns of the world around them.
+BCM is a fellowship of college students (open to everyone) who are concerned about their own Christian growth as well as the needs and concerns of the world around them.
 It is a program that provides opportunities for an inward journey of spiritual growth and an outward journey of service to others.
-BSU is a Christian witness both on and off the campus.
-Through the BSU at Brewton - Parker College, students can be involved in Bible studies and disciple groups, Christian fellowship, prayer partners, revival and creative ministry teams, retreats, annual state and national student conferences, international student ministry, summer missions, annual missions trips and community ministry projects.
-The BSU operates through a Campus Minister, a Leadership Team (composed of 8 - 12 students who are elected annually), and a Baptist Student Ministry Association Committee.
+BCM is a Christian witness both on and off the campus.
+Through the BCM at Brewton - Parker College, students can be involved in Bible studies and disciple groups, Christian fellowship, prayer partners, revival and creative ministry teams, retreats, annual state and national student conferences, international student ministry, summer missions, annual missions trips and community ministry projects.
+The BCM operates through a Campus Minister, a Leadership Team and the Baptist Student Ministry Committee.

 BLACK STUDENT FELLOWSHIP - The purpose of the Black Student Fellowship is to establish a community that honors Christ and breaks barriers through the implementation of Christian commitment and cultural understanding.
 Activities are intended to provide a meaningful environment in which students can address the spiritual, racial, social, economic, and/or gender issues they may confront while pursuing higher education.
 BSF will serve as a means of support and encouragement for minority students, as well as all other students committed to cultural diversity and Christian love.
-As a practical means of implementing the purpose of this organization, BSF serves as the sponsor for Total Praise Gospel Choir.